thunder/thunder_schema/documentation.md

 The graphql module has an extension mechanism, called composable schema, that can be used in your projects to extend the Thunder schema with your custom types.
 We added some base classes and helper methods to simplify that work.
 The basic idea of the composable schema is described in the [GraphQl Module documentation](https://drupal-graphql.gitbook.io/graphql/v/8.x-4.x/advanced/composable-schemas)
-As described in the documentation, you will need three files to extend the schema.
-Two schema files in the graphql folder of your module:
+As described in the documentation, you will need three files to extend the schema: Two schema files in the graphql folder of your module:

 - your_schema_name.base.graphqls